X Close

 Yes, recent power shortages in the northeast of the country have underlined the need for China to produce more energy.
 But the underlying imperative to protect the environment still holds for Xi.
 Achieving that while continuing to industrialise is unlikely to be easy — but that doesn’t mean cautious optimism is misplaced.

 Kerry Brown is Director of the Lau China Institute and Professor of Chinese Studies at King’s College, London.
-His latest book is China.
+His latest book is The Taiwan Story.

 Bkerrychina